go-vikunja/vikunja/Featurecreep.md

   * [x] Editable via task edit, like assignees
   * [x] "One endpoint to rule them all" -> Array-addable
 * [x] Description should be longtext
+* [x] Percent done - For now just a float, may later depend on how many sub tasks are done or so
 * [ ] Attachments
 * [ ] Related tasks -> settable with a "kind" of relation like blocked, subtask, or just related or so
   * [ ] Should be possible to relate tasks which are not in the same list